 Many structures still covered by all kind of veggies, difficult to imagine what it was, …

 … others carefully restored a few years ago.
-Starting to be overgrown again.
+Already starting to be overgrown again.

 We reach la Plaza Central …